 What You Bring

-Full license in good standing with a relevant Ontario College.
+- Full member in good standing with a relevant governing body or RP (qualifying).

 Full COVID-19 vaccination and Vulnerable Sector Check required.

 - This position works full time 35 hours a week, Monday through Friday and requires evening hours of 2 evenings per week.
 There are some risks involved in this position such as crisis management.

 Salary Range: $59,063 - $67,043